-During drying, the cooking compartment is heated up so that the moisture in the cooking compartment evaporates.
-Then open the appliance door so that the steam escapes.
+To dry the cooking compartment, it is heated up so that the moisture in the cooking compartment evaporates.
+You will then need to open the appliance door to allow the steam to escape from the cooking compartment.

 Enamel damage: Do not start any operations when there is water on the cooking compartment floor.
 Before operation, wipe away the water from the cooking compartment floor.